akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry lowered his voice.
 “A word in your ear, Rauthulfr.
 This marriage has another advantage for me.
 There are nearby barons who think my ears do not hear their plotting.”
 He paused.
 “They are wrong.”

-Harold nodded slowly.
-“The Beaumonts.”
+Harold nodded slowly. “The Beaumonts.” - replace name in progress

 “And others.”
 Henry did not elaborate.
 He did not need to.
 “Stanwey is a good vantage point.
 Close enough to the Rockingham castle to be useful, far enough to be overlooked, if you follow me.”
 He smiled, coldly.